-Each turn has 3 phases: ready, command, and battle.
 Unlike in most games, both players take actions during each turn of the Star Wars TCG.

-Ready Phase

-Each ready phase has 3 steps.
 As usual, the Dark Side player goes first in each step.
-You can't play cards or abilities during this phase.

-1. Untap: The Dark Side player untaps all his or her cards and units in the build zone and arenas (he or she turns any sideways cards so they face the right way).
+- 1. Untap: The Dark Side player untaps all his or her cards and units in the build zone and arenas (he or she turns any sideways cards so they face the right way).
 Then the Light Side player does the same.

-2. Gain Force: The Dark Side player adds 4 Force to his or her total Force.
+You can't play cards or abilities during this step. - 2.
+Gain Force: The Dark Side player adds 4 Force to his or her total Force.
 Then the Light Side player does the same.

-3. Draw: The Dark Side player draws a card.
-Then the Light Side player does the same.

-Then the command phase starts.

-Command Phase

-During the command phase, both players build cards, retreat units, and deal with stacks.
-Each command phase has 6 steps:

-1. Command phase starts.

-2. Roll for build points: The Light Side player rolls one of the dice.
+You can't play cards or abilities during this step. - 3.
+Roll for build points: The Light Side player rolls one of the dice.
 Each player then gets a number of build points equal to the number rolled.
-You get 1 bonus build point if you have at least one unit in each arena.

-3. Dark Side builds: During this step, the Dark Side player can build unit and Mission cards, deploy units, and complete Missions (see p.
-16).
+You get 1 bonus build point if you have at least 1 unit in each arena. - 4.
+Dark Side draws: The Dark Side player draws a card. - 5.
+Dark Side builds: During this step, the Dark Side player can build unit and Mission cards, deploy units, and complete Missions (see p.
+18).
 That player may also send retreated units back into battle, move Pilots (see p.
-34), rearrange cards in a stack (see p.
-49), and play abilities and Battle cards that read, "Play only during your build step."
-4. Light Side builds: Now the Light Side player can do the same things the Dark Side player could do during his or her build step.
+32), rearrange cards in a stack (see p.
+45), and play abilities and Battle cards that read, "Play only during your build step."

-5. Dark Side retreats: The Dark Side player may top (turn sideways) any number of untapped units to retreat them.
+- 6. Light Side draws: The Light Side player draws a card. - 7.
+Light Side builds: Now the Light Side player can do the same things the Dark Side player could do during his or her build step. - 8.
+Dark Side retreats: The Dark Side player may tap (turn sideways) any number of untapped units to retreat them.
 During the retreat step, you can't retreat a unit that's already tapped.
 Retreated units can't attack or be attacked, and their abilities are ignored (abilities that can prevent damage are an exception-see p.
-38).

-6. Light Side retreats: The Light Side player may retreat units.
-The rules are the same as for the Dark Side player.
+37). - 9.
+Light Side retreats: The Light Side player may retreat units.
+The rules are the same as for the Dark Side player. - 10.
+Battle phase starts: Units attack, and players play abilities and Battle cards. - 11.
+Turn ends: If a player controls at least 2 arenas, that player wins the game.
+Otherwise, continue with the next untap step.

-Then the battle phase starts.